 As you may have already experienced, Windows 10 may periodically reset the default apps.
-The reset action usually takes place after a Windows update or an update of one of the Windows built-in apps such as Microsoft Edge, Photos or Groove Music.
+The reset action my take place after a Windows update or an update of one of the Windows built-in apps such as Microsoft Edge, Photos or Groove Music.
 It may also be caused by a third party application.

 Default apps are the programs that are executed by default when you open a file or protocol.
-Resetting them without your consent can be extremely unconvenient, because it can take a lot of work to set them back again.
+Resetting them without your consent can be extremely unconvenient, because it can take a lot of work to set them up again.

 Stop Resetting My Apps helps you to work around this issue by preventing some of those built-in apps from being set as the default apps.
 This does not affect the functionality of those apps.

 Please read the End User License Agreement for our software before using this program.

 If you like this program and want to support its future development, you can donate by clicking the button below.
-Thanks in advance.
+Thank you in advance.
 Any amount you donate is appreciated.

 How it works

 Stop Resetting My Apps was designed to be straight forward and does not require any expertise.
 You just need to click or tap the tile of the built-in app you want to block.
 To unblock an app, just click or tap its tile again.
-Changes are immediately applied.
+Changes are instantly applied.